aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 {{% alert title="Important" color="warning" %}}

 In the initial release, EKS Anywhere clusters functioned as both workload and management clusters.
-Separating management features into a separate, persistant management cluster provides a cleaner model for managing the lifecycle of workload clusters (to create, upgrade, and delete clusters), while workload clusters run user applications.
+Separating management features into a separate, persistent management cluster provides a cleaner model for managing the lifecycle of workload clusters (to create, upgrade, and delete clusters), while workload clusters run user applications.
 This approach also reduces provider permissions for workload clusters.